Mindfulness

 Sources & Editorial Review

-2. Coping with Stress - Centers for Disease Control and Prevention
+2. Coping With Stress - Centers for Disease Control and Prevention (accessed June 5, 2026)

 VitalBloom's editorial team creates evidence-informed wellness guides using credible sources, practical examples, and careful health communication.